 Add 0.25 mL of the 8 μg/mL LN-521 solution to each well of a 24 well plate or 0.05 mL to each well of a 96 well plate.
 Rock the plate gently from side to side to evenly coat the wells with the LN-521 solution.

-NOTE: For the 96 well plate format, volume dispensing, cell seeding, and medium changes can be performed using a semiautomated pipeline.
+NOTE: For the 96 well plate format, volume dispensing, cell seeding, and medium changes can be performed using a semi-automated pipeline.
 For details see Meseguer-Ripolles et al.19.

-Seal the LN-521 coated plates with a semitransparent, flexible film and store at 4 °C overnight prior to use.
+Seal the LN-521 coated plates with a semi-transparent, flexible film and store at 4 °C overnight prior to use.

 NOTE: LN-521 coated plates can be used for up to 2 weeks when stored at 4 °C. Avoid any drying of the laminin-coated wells.